How to Choose the Right Diamond for Your Engagement

 The quality of the cut is the one thing that humans can control out of the 4 C's.
 A poor cut can ruin a beautiful diamond, while an excellent cut can enhance the beauty of a not-so-perfect diamond.
 Along with the shape of the diamond, the cut designates how the light plays off of the stone.
 This is what gives us that sought-after sparkle.

 The color of a diamond is rated from D (colorless) to Z (significant yellow or brown).
 Z is not to be confused with fancy color yellow canary diamonds.
 Fancy diamonds are more rare than white diamonds and have a different rating all of their own.

 The shape of the diamond sets the whole tone of the ring.
-Round cut is the most common and popular with the other cuts being considered a fancy cut.
+A round cut is the most common and popular, and the other cuts are considered fancy cuts.
 Like clothing fashion, the different cuts will go in and out of style.
 Each cut has its own characteristics and benefits.

-Along with diamond shape, there are different styles of setting them to consider.
-Do you want just a single center stone or would you like your ring to be dripping in diamonds.
-It's best to get a feel for what settings that you think would be a good fit before you hit the stores.
+Along with diamond shape, there are different styles of setting them for you to consider.
+Do you want just a single center stone, or would you like your ring to be dripping in diamonds?
+It's best to get a feel for what settings you think would be a good fit before you hit the stores.